NickRTR/WeatherWatch/README.md

     <img src="./static/condition/thunder.svg" width=100>
 </p>

 Weather Watch is a very basic weather report built in Sveltekit..
-Currently it only shows the current weather.
+Currently it only shows the current weather and a weather forecast for 3 days.
 The data is delivered by the free API from https://www.weatherapi.com/.

 ## Functionality

 - Switch between Metric and Imperial units
-- Description and Symbol for 7 different weather conditions
+- 7 different weather conditions
 - Temperature
 - Wind speed
 - Felt temperature
 - Air Humidity
 - Sunrise and Sunset times

-## Next Steps
+- Uv Index and Air quality

-- Weather forecast
+- Visibility distance
-- Fundamental Ui improvements
+- Hourly forecast for 3 days

 ---